-(1) With respect to Mr. Young, represents consultant fees paid to third party provider, with respect to Mr. Young's salary.
+- (1) With respect to Mr. Young, represents consultant fees paid to a third party provider, for Mr. Young's salary.
 Mr. Young serves as CEO pursuant to a consulting agreement with the B. Riley Affiliate.
-See "Compensation Discussion and Analysis - Third Party Compensation Arrangements."

-(2) With respect to Mr. Young, Mr. Salamone Jr., Mr. Morgan, Mr. Dziewisz, Mr. Buckler represents the portion of the special three-year cash retention bonus granted in 2022 which vested in 2022.
-See "Compensation Discussion and Analysis - Other Outstanding Retention Awards."
-For Mr. Young, the payment for his services was made to the B. Riley Affiliate.

-(3) Represents the aggregate grant date fair value of time-based and performance-based restricted stock units granted during the applicable year in accordance with FASB ASC Topic 718.
-For additional information, see Note 20 ("Stock-Based Compensation") to our audited financial statements for the fiscal year ended December 31, 2022, included in our annual report on Form 10-K for the year ended December 31, 2022 (and, for awards granted in prior fiscal years, the corresponding note to our audited financial statements in our annual report on Form 10-K for that year).

-As discussed in the Compensation Discussion and Analysis, in 2022 the Company granted PSUs to our NEOs, the vesting of which is subject, in part, to the Company's stock price performance.
-As required by applicable SEC rules, the fair value of the PSUs awarded in 2022 was determined based on a Monte Carlo simulation pricing model (which probability weights multiple potential outcomes) as of the grant date of the awards.
+See "Compensation Discussion and Analysis Third Party Compensation Arrangements." - (2) With respect to each of the NEOs, represents the portion of the special three-year cash retention bonus granted in 2022 which vested in the applicable fiscal year.
+See "Compensation Discussion and Analysis Other Outstanding Retention Awards."
+For Mr. Young, the payment for his services was made to the B. Riley Affiliate. - (3) Represents the aggregate grant date fair value of time-based and performance-based restricted stock units granted during the applicable year in accordance with FASB ASC Topic 718.
+For additional information, see Note 20 ("Stock-Based Compensation") to our audited financial statements for the fiscal year ended December 31, 2022, included in our annual report on Form 10-K for the year ended December 31, 2022 (and, for awards granted in prior fiscal years, the corresponding note to our audited financial statements in our annual report on Form 10-K for that year). - As discussed in the Compensation Discussion and Analysis, in 2022 the Company granted PSUs to our NEOs, the vesting of which is subject, in part, to the Company's stock price performance.
+As required by applicable SEC rules, the fair value of the PSUs awarded in 2022 was determined based on a Monet Carlo simulation (which probability weights multiple potential outcomes) as of the grant date of the awards.
 For more information on the assumptions made in the Monte Carlo simulation pricing model, refer to Note 20 ("Stock-Based Compensation") to our audited financial statements for the fiscal year ended December 31, 2022, included in our annual report on Form 10-K for the year ended December 31, 2022.
 The following table presents the accounting fair value (determined as described above as of the grant date of the awards) for the PSUs awarded in 2022, and the "maximum" grant date value of the awards (which was determined by multiplying the number of PSUs subject to the award by the closing price of a share of the Company's common stock on the date of grant).